Exploring Lake Louise (Banff Canada’s Most Popular Area)

 We knew we'd only end up canoeing on one lake or the other and opted for Moraine Lake.
 We visited on a beautiful sunny morning and didn't have to wait more than a few minutes for our canoe.

-A striking feature of the Lake Louise area is the Victoria Glacier, easily visible from the lake’s shore.
+A defining feature of the Lake Louise area is the Victoria Glacier, easily visible from the lake's shore.
 The glacier, named after Queen Victoria, spills over from the Continental Divide and feeds into Lake Louise.

 Over the years, the glacier has been receding due to climate change, but its presence continues to be a major drawing card for tourists.